Dijariii/GitHubReadmeBuilder/DEPLOY.md

    ```

 4. Follow the interactive prompts:
-   - When asked about the build command, enter: `node vercel-build.js`
+   - When asked about the build command, enter: `node vercel-build.cjs`
    - When asked about the output directory, enter: `dist`

 ## Troubleshooting